-The outcome of the consultation was published in February 2018 and new regulations are coming into force on 6 April 2018 which will put in place a potential life line for employers in these circumstances.
+The outcome of the consultation was published in February 2018 and new regulations came into force on 6 April 2018 which will put in place a potential life line for employers in these circumstances.
 On running out of active members in the scheme, a new option will be available called a Deferred Debt Arrangement (“DDA”).
 Some modifications to the scope of a DDA have been made in the consultation response, but it will operate to postpone (possibly indefinitely) the requirement to pay the Section 75 Debt.
 Instead, the employer will continue to be treated by the scheme trustees as if it employed active members and its funding obligations towards the scheme will be determined accordingly.
 This simply means that regular employer contributions to fund the scheme’s deficit will still be required.

 Entry into a DDA is not automatic; there are hurdles to overcome and the agreement of the scheme trustees will be needed (not least due to their duty to act in the best interests overall of the scheme members and beneficiaries).
 As a change made following the consultation, a condition for agreement of a DDA will be that the scheme trustees are satisfied that the employer’s covenant (i.e. financial strength) is not likely to weaken materially within the next 12 months.
 This means that scheme trustees may call for financial information and forecasts from the employer in order to reach a decision on this point, and possibly could commission external advice.